KyleErwin/cilib-tutorial/src/pages/fit/exercises.md

 </div>

 ### Question 7
-Now all thats left is to get the most cost effective solution for our custom bow and arrow.
+Now all that's left is to get the most cost effective solution for our custom bow and arrow.
 Implement a method called `getCustomWeapon` which will return a the details of the bow and arrow as well as the fitness score.

 - `Distance, Damage, Bow Type, Arrow Type, Cost, Fitness`